This article has everything you need to know about megapixels and photo resolution. From what they are, to how to use them for better photos.

 A megapixel is one million (1,048,576 pixels) of these pixels.

 Digital images come from thousands of tiny tiles capturing light and colour.
-The more pixels, the better the photo resolution.
+The more number of pixels, the better the photo resolution.

 What Is Photo Resolution?